ja2k2o/homemon/README.md

 logout
 ```

 Configure sudo.
 Login user must sudo in order to do anything.
+Again, replace `[user]` with the username you created in the previous step.

 ```bash
 sudo -i